CUBRID/cubrid-manual/en/admin/admin_utils.rst

 		Data_page_buffer_hit_ratio    =       0.00

-	The followings are the item explanation of the statistics information
+	The followings are the explanation about the above statistical informations

 	+------------------+----------------------------------------+--------------------------------------------------------------------------------------+
 	| Category         | Item                                   | Description                                                                          |